AM Technical Profile: WACT

 History:

-Clear Channel shut down their comedy network in August of 2014.
-The station flipped to gospel music under the "Hallelujah 1420" moniker.
+Clear Channel shut down their comedy network in August 2014.
+This station flipped to Gospel music under the "Hallelujah 1420" moniker.